ItsAdam01/Lynx/site/content/docs/implementation_story.md

 **The Lesson:** This was my first real experience with Go's concurrency patterns in a production-like scenario.
 Learning how to use a `select` statement to handle both outgoing alerts and a "stop" signal was a major milestone for me.
 It makes the agent feel much more professional and robust.

+## Milestone 12: The Final Connection (August 8, 2025)

+Today I officially "closed the loop" by integrating the asynchronous alert dispatcher into the `lynx start` command.

+**The Breakthrough:** It was a moment of pure satisfaction to see all the pieces working together.
+The agent now initializes the monitor, starts the background dispatcher, and then sits in a non-blocking loop waiting for file events.
+When an anomaly is detected, it's logged to JSON and then immediately "fired off" to the webhook channel.

+**The Lesson:** I learned about the importance of channel buffering.
+By giving my `anomalies` and `alertChan` channels a small buffer, I've made the system even more resilient to bursts of file system activity.
+It's a small detail, but in a security tool, it's the difference between catching every event and missing a critical breach.

 ### Technical Achievements:
 - [x] Verified SHA-256 hashing for files.
 - [x] Implemented constant-time HMAC comparison to prevent timing attacks.